A number of products are commercially available that allow for the low-cost screening for the presence of lead.

 - EPA Archive: Performance Characteristics of Qualitative Spot Test Kits for Lead in Paint (2010)

 An environmental scan of peer-reviewed literature found very little.

 - Korfmacher, K. S., & Dixon, S. (2007).
 Reliability of spot test kits for detecting lead in household dust Environmental research, 104(2), 241–249. doi:10.1016/j.envres.2007.02.001 (2007)

 One effort by a member of the Public Lab community yielded the following concluding statement:

 - Towards a Citizen Science Pb Monitoring Program.
 Conclusion: “Strip results tend to under represent Pb level (for this specific study water).
 Also significant variability.”

-An Argument for a Formal Evaluation?
+An Argument for a Formal (Community-Driven) Evaluation?

-All of this argues for renewed attention to these products by research and governmental institutions.
+These conclusions argue for renewed attention to these products by research and governmental institutions.

-Lacking that attention, the Public Lab community may need to conduct an evaluation of products on its own.
+Lacking that attention, the Public Lab community may conduct an evaluation of products on its own.
 We won't be so scientific as to equal the EPA's Evaluation Technology Program, but we hope to be rigorous enough in our methodology to be useful.
 And perhaps to spur more formal evaluations by larger institutions.